apache/mxnet/scala-package/mxnet-demo/java-demo/README.md

 # MXNet Java Sample Project
 This is an project created to use Maven-published Scala/Java package with two Java examples.
 ## Setup
-User are required to use maven to build the package, by simply running
+You are required to use Maven to build the package with the following commands:
 ```
 mvn package
 ```
-This command will pick the default values specified in the pom file.
+This command will pick the default values specified in the [pom](https://github.com/apache/incubator-mxnet/blob/master/scala-package/mxnet-demo/java-demo/pom.xml) file.

 Note: If you are planning to use GPU, please add `-Dmxnet.profile=linux-x86_64-gpu`

 ### Use customized version set
 You can use the following instruction as an alternative to achieve the same result:
-User are required to use `mvn package` to build the package, which are shown below:
+You may use `mvn package` to build the package, using the following commands:
 ```Bash
 export SCALA_VERSION_PROFILE=2.11
 export SCALA_PKG_PROFILE=